flatironinstitute/kachery-p2p/doc/online_and_offline_modes.md

 kp.store_npy(x: np.ndarray) -> uri
 ```

-Kachery will first compute the URI of the data to be stored and check whether it already exists in the local kachery storage.
+Kachery will first compute the URI of the data to be stored and check whether it already exists in the kachery storage for the local node.
 If it already exists, these functions simply return the URI string.

 When in offline mode, kachery will store the data directly to the `$KACHERY_OFFLINE_STORAGE_DIR` directory.
-Otherwise, it will send data to the daemon, and the daemon will store the file locally.
+Otherwise, it will send data to the daemon, and the daemon will store the file in the storage location for the local node.

 ## Recommendation for multiple users sharing the same computer